POSTS & PUBLICATIONS

 The Leader’s Lens: How Framing Shapes Our Teams

+The Leader’s Lens: How Framing Shapes Our Teams reminds us that leadership is not just about decisions, but about how those decisions are interpreted.
 Have you ever noticed how two people can experience the same situation entirely differently?
 This is due, in part, to the concept of framing.
 In leadership, framing influences how teams perceive challenges, opportunities, and their own capabilities.
 Amy Edmondson emphasises the importance of leaders acting as “frame setters.

 How does this work?
 Let’s imagine a leader presenting a project with a missed deadline.
 Framed negatively, the team might focus on blame and missed targets.
 This can lead to discouragement and a reluctance to take risks.
 However, a leader who frames the situation as a learning opportunity, highlighting the team’s effort and potential solutions, is far more likely to create a more positive and engaged environment.